-The following supplemental application documents are needed to complete your applicant file.
-With the exception of official transcripts and official test scores, you will have the option to upload your supplemental documents through your Admissions Portal after you have submitted your initial application to UNCSA.
+The following supplemental documents are needed to complete an applicant's file.
+With the exception of official transcripts and official test scores, applicants upload the following documents to their Admissions Portal after submitting the initial application to UNCSA.

 Home Schooled Applicants

-Dual enrollment students should only need to submit their high school transcript at the time of application.
+Students who have completed dual enrollment coursework should only need to submit their high school transcript at the time of application.
 If the dual enrollment courses are not included on the high school transcript, students should also submit a college transcript.
 Official transcripts from high school and college, with final grades and graduation dates, will be required should a student be accepted to UNCSA.

 Official test scores should be submitted electronically to UNCSA.